Posters & Demos

 This session will be held as part of the DPH2026 conference at the NH Collection Constanza, Barcelona.

-Preliminary list of accepted submissions from the Posters & Demos Track (subject to author registration and participation in the final conference programme):
+List of accepted submissions from the Posters & Demos Track:

 Posters